nukemberg/opsschool-os-intro/ami-from-scratch/README.md

 ```

 ## How to check your work
-Run an instance using this image to test it's working ok:
+Run an instance using this image to test it's working ok (make sure you are using a compatible instance type if using instance store AMI):
 ```
 aws ec2 run-instances --image-id AMI-ID --key-name YOUR_KEY_NAME --region REGION
 ```